-The effective tax rate for the year ended December 31, 2019 was impacted by the current year GILTI inclusion, the impact of changes in income tax rates, changes in valuation allowances, R&D credits, changes to income tax reserves and other permanently nondeductible items.
-The effective tax rate for the year ended December 31, 2020 was primarily impacted by deductions disallowed by Section 162(m) of the Internal Revenue Code, the impact of changes in income tax rates, changes in valuation allowances, R&D credits, changes to income tax reserves and other permanently nondeductible items.
+The effective tax rate for the year ended December 31, 2019 was primarily impacted by the current year global intangible low-taxed income inclusion, the impact of changes in income tax rates, changes in valuation allowances, R&D credits, changes to income tax reserves and other permanently nondeductible items.
+The effective tax rate for the year ended December 31, 2020 was primarily impacted by deductions disallowed by Section 162(m) of the IRC, the impact of changes in income tax rates, changes in valuation allowances, R&D credits, changes to income tax reserves and other permanently nondeductible items.
+The effective tax rate for the year ended December 31, 2021 was impacted by deductions disallowed by Section 162(m) of the IRC, changes in valuation allowances, the tax impact associated with a goodwill impairment, changes to income tax reserves and other permanently nondeductible items.

 We do not permanently reinvest our foreign earnings due to the debt service requirements of our capital structure.
 Due to historic, internal tax restructurings, we have effectively recognized any tax impact of the repatriation of foreign earnings.
-Thus, as of December 31, 2020, there is no deferred tax liability for undistributed foreign earnings.
+Thus, as of December 31, 2021, there is no deferred tax liability for undistributed foreign earnings.